rise8-us/rise8-us/docs/practice-playbook.md

 - User traction/Customer feedback

 ### MVP

-An MVP builds off of a Prototype to add in further functionality and error handling, and integrate with a production environment.
+An MVP builds on a Prototype by adding functionality, error handling, and integratation with a production environment.

 What defines an MVP?
 - Full functionality